veselosky/bluebucket/content/architecture-process.md

 Conveniently, S3 stores items in what it calls "buckets."
 We'll just paint ours blue!

-Files stored in our archive are either **sources** or **artifacts**.
-Sources get uploaded by external agents called **curators**.
-Artifacts get created by **scribes**, agents implemented as Lambda functions.
+Files stored in our archive are **assets**.
+Assets may be uploaded by external agents called **curators**.
+Assets uploaded by curators are called **sources**.
+Other assets may be created by our internal processes.
+Internal processes that create assets are called **scribes**, and the assets they create are called **artifacts**.

 An **item** is a generic, abstract *thing* that we want to store in our archive.
-An item may have many different artifacts in the archive that represent it.
+An item may have many different assets in the archive that represent it.
 For example, an item might be a picture.
 In the archive, that item might be represented as a PNG image file, *and* as a smaller thumbnail image, *and* as an HTML page that features that image in its body content, *and* as a JSON file storing metadata about the picture.
-All these artifacts represent the same item, the picture.
+All these assets represent the same item, the picture.

 An **archetype** is the canonical representation of an item in our archive.
-We will store them as JSON files.
-Each source item is transformed into one or more archetypes.
-All other artifacts are derived from the archetype.

-An **asset** is an artifact associated with an archetype.
-Typically, an archetype will store metadata about the content and a pointer to one or more assets.
-The asset will store the actual content of the item.
-Sometimes this will be identical to the source (e.g. if the source is a PDF file).
-Other time is will be different (e.g. the HTML fragment produced from a Markdown source).

-A **monograph** is a generated artifact derived from a single archetype, for example an article page.

-An **anthology** is a generated artifact derived from more than one archetype, for example an index page.
+Archetypes are stored as JSON files in a dedicated subdirectory.
+An archetype contains metadata about the item, and pointers to all its assets.
+Archetypes are the key assets of the Blue Bucket system, and their manipulation drives many of the processes, as explained below.

 A **template** is a file used to perform transformation of an archetype into an artifact.

 [Single Responsibility Principle]: https://en.wikipedia.org/wiki/Single_responsibility_principle

-## The Archive, Artifacts, and Scribes
+## Overview of Typical Workflow

 At the center of the blue bucket architecture is the Archive, the S3 bucket (or directory) where the content is kept.
-The things we store in the Archive we shall call Artifacts.
-Artifacts come in several types, defining their role in the system.
-Here is a high-level overview of how the Archive is organized.
+All assets of your website are stored in the bucket.
+All assets needed by the system to maintain your website are stored in the bucket.
+Here is a high-level overview of how the Archive is organized and the concept of the system's operation.

 ![How the archive is organized](images/BlueBucketOverview.png)

-### Archetypes
+### Archetypes and Scribes

-The most important Artifact in the Blue Bucket system is the Archetype.
+The most important asset in the Blue Bucket system is the Archetype.
 The Archetype is a JSON-formatted file representing each page, article, photo, or other content item on our web site.
-We use the JSON format because 1) we want to store structured data about our content as well as unstructured content itself, and 2) we want a format that will be usable by our client JavaScript applications.
+We use the JSON format because 1) we want to store structured data about our content as well as unstructured content itself, and 2) we want a format that will be easily usable by our client JavaScript applications.

-Archetypes are kept in their own directory, and have a `.json` extension.
+Archetypes are kept in their own directory, organized by the *item class,* and have a `.json` extension.
 This makes it easy to create S3 event sources that target only Archetypes.

+There is a fixed set of supported item classes, as depicted in the diagram.
+They
+are:

+* Article: a text/html item intended to be displayed as a stand-alone web page.
+* Audio: an audio item.
+* File: a generic item that does not fall into any other class (e.g. a zip file for download).
+* Embed: a text/html item that may be used as a component in a web page, but is not intended to stand alone.
+This may be third party content, like a YouTube video embed, or local content like an interactive data visualization.
+* Image: a picture or graphic.
+* Video: a video item stored locally (third party videos should be Embeds).

-When an Archetype is saved or deleted, S3 sends the event to a Scribe, an AWS Lambda function.
-The Scribe will then generate website assets for the Archetype.
+When an Archetype is saved or deleted, S3 sends an event message to a Topic in the Simple Notification Service.
+Each item class has two topics that can be monitored, one for Save events, and one for Delete events.
-Typically, it will do this by combining the Archetype with a Template to produce a *Monograph,* a web page, though different archetypes may produce other assets.

-### Drafts
+Software agents called Scribes (AWS Lambda functions) subscribe to these events and are notified when something in the archive changes.
+The Scribe will then generate artifacts to be presented on the website.
+For example, if the archetype was an Article, the Scribe might get the HTML content, render it using a template to produce a full web page, and store that web page back into the archive, ready for public view.

 For works in progress, we have a Drafts folder.
 Drafts are stored in the same format as Archetypes.
-Like Archetypes, there is a Scribe watching for change events in the Drafts folder, and it will generate Preview assets on changes so that you can view your work as it will appear on the website proper.
+Like Archetypes, there are Scribes watching for change events in the Drafts folder, waiting to generate Preview assets on changes so that you can view your work as it will appear on the website proper.

-CAVEAT: In version 0.1, **the Drafts folder is publicly accessible.** Although Drafts are not advertised or exposed on the website proper, it would be trivial for an Internet visitor to get access to them, if they know their way around the Blue Bucket Archive, and nothing in the system prevents them from viewing them.
-Private drafts are on the roadmap for future development.
+### Curators

+A Curator is any agent that places content into (or removes content from) the Archive.
+This may include browser-based content publishing tools, internal feed import scripts, or external sources with permission to access our API.

+A prototypical workflow for internal curators would be:

+- Curator writes the source asset to the general archive, as a Draft (that is, without granting public read permission).
+    - Note: Image, Audio, and Video assets are treated specially, because the system may perform special processing on them.
+Therefore, they are grouped in the main archive with a common prefix by asset-type.
+    - This is a direct PUT to the S3 bucket, no Lambda functions are directly invoked.
+    - If the upload fails, the curator can alert the user (if interactive) or log an error.
+- Curator writes the archetype (metadata) for the item to the draft archetypes directory for that item class, e.g. `/_A/Draft/Image/<filename>`.
+    - This is done by invoking λdoSave<ItemClass>().
+    - The doSave routines extract embedded metadata from the asset (its key must be provided in the metadata), merge this with user-provided metadata, and PUT the combined archetype to the bucket.
+    - If doSave fails, curator can alert the user (if interactive) or log an error.
+- S3 sends a message to the SNS Topic BBonAddDraftImage.
+- User elects to publish.
+- Curator invokes λdoPublish().
+- doPublish grants public read on asset.
+Then moves the archetype from Draft to Published location.
+If either operation fails, the user is alerted (if interactive) or an error is logged.
+- S3 sends a message to the SNS Topic BBonAddImage and BBonDeleteDraftImage.

+Notice that the publishing tools are cleanly separated from the rest of the system.
+A Curator interacts with the Archive through simple APIs and JSON files.
+In the same way that a typical website management tool allows you to install plugins, Blue Bucket allows pluggable administration tools as well.
+The major work of the system is driven by events triggered after the curator's interactions.

 ### Indexes